Introducing... The Beatles: Version two

 Even with the replacement of the two Beechwood Music songs, Vee-Jay and Capitol battled in court throughout the early part of 1964.
 Injunctions against Vee-Jay's album were issued, lifted and restored more than once.
 Because the album was often pressed quickly between restraining orders, there are almost two dozen different label variations, including mono and stereo copies, manufactured at numerous pressing plants.
 Finally, on 9 April 1964, the two labels settled.
 Vee-Jay was granted a license giving it the right to issue the 16 Beatles' songs it controlled, in any way it saw fit, until 15 October 1964.
 At that time, its license expired, and all rights would revert to Capitol.
 During the time Introducing...
 The Beatles was available, it sold approximately 1,300,000 mono copies and approximately 41,000 stereo copies.
 Because only 3.1 percent of all of the LPs were in stereo, true stereo copies are rare.

 After the settlement, the Beechwood songs were issued by Vee-Jay as a single, on 27 April on Tollie.
 "Love Me Do"/"P.S.
 I Love You" rose to become the Beatles' fourth number one single on Billboard and their fifth on both Cash Box and Record World.

 Other versions

 Twice before its license expired, Vee-Jay repackaged Introducing...
 The Beatles.
 Although neither album contained any new music, both of them made the Billboard album charts.

-VJ 1062 (with photos)
+Songs, Pictures and Stories of the Fabulous Beatles

-One of these was Songs, Pictures and Stories of the Fabulous Beatles (Vee-Jay VJLP(S)-1062), which featured a three-quarters gatefold cover, portrait paintings of the four musicians and the text:
+One of these was Songs, Pictures and Stories of the Fabulous Beatles (Vee-Jay VJLP(S)-1092), which featured a three-quarters gatefold cover, portrait paintings of the four musicians and the text: